dropbox/amqp-coffee/README.md

 * `clientProperties` : {version: clientVersion, platform, product}
 * `ssl`: false
 * `sslOptions` : {} # tls options like cert, key, ca, secureProtocol, passphrase
-* `temporaryChannelTimeout: 2000 # in ms, temporary channels are used to setup queues, bindings, and exchanges.
+* `temporaryChannelTimeout`: 2000 # in ms, temporary channels are used to setup queues, bindings, and exchanges.
 If you are frequently tearing down and setting up new queues it could make sense to make this longer.

 Host Examples
 ```coffeescript